fvwmorg/fvwmorg.github.io/Wiki/CookBook/ShowDesktop/index.md

 ---
-layout : wiki
+layout: wiki
-title : ShowDesktop
+title: ShowDesktop
-type : recipe
+type: recipe
-description : |
+description: |
   This is the MS-Windows inspired feature that will show the desktop by Iconfiying all the windows on the current Page.
 Further it shows how to save the State of the windows so only the windows affected